philippinespire/2022_PIRE_omics_workshop/preprocessing_README.md

  Review the `multiqc` output (`shotgun_raw_fq/fastqc_report.html`).
   * How much duplication was there?
   * What is the GC content for each library?
+Does this look reasonable? (*Hint: typically we see GC content between 44-48%*)
   * What is the % adaptor?
   * How many reads/library?